d-we/cheatsheets/radare2.md

 - autoname functions: `aan`
 - search for C++ vtables: `av`
 - parse RTTI for each vtable: `afra`
+- show all functions and the functions they call: `aflm`

 ## Annotate
 - change current function name: `afn <new_name>`